the-drunk-coder/megra-doc/docs/editor.md

 If you **don't** want to use the editor, you can start Mégra with the `-r` flag, which will start it in REPL mode.
 Feel free to make your own plugin for your favourite editor, and let me know if you do so!

+## Fonts and Font Size

+Font and font size can be specified when starting Mégra.
+Included fonts are *mononoki* and *Comic Mono*.

+Using the `--font` argument at startup you can specify one of the two included font names, or a path to a custom font file in ttf format.

+Font size is configured using the `--font-size` argument.

+Currently, font and font size can't be changed at runtime.

 ## The Sketchbook

 On the top of the editor, you can find a dropdown menu with your Mégra sketches, which you can find in your sketchbook folder (see the Folders section).